Ariel Lucero

-Pablo Ángel Ariel Lucero (born 16 April 1999) is an Argentine professional footballer who plays as a midfielder for Almirante Brown, on loan from All Boys.
+Pablo Ángel Ariel Lucero (born 16 April 1999) is an Argentine professional footballer who plays as an attacking midfielder for Olimpo.

 Career

 All Boys gave Lucero his beginning in senior football.
-Pablo De Muner chose him off the substitutes bench in Primera B Nacional matches against Comunicaciones, Acassuso and Barracas Central from November 2018 in 2018–19.
+Pablo De Muner chose him off the substitutes bench in Primera Nacional matches against Comunicaciones, Acassuso and Barracas Central from November 2018 in 2018–19.
 Lucero's first start came during a 1–1 draw at home to San Miguel on 25 January 2019.
 In January 2022, Lucero joined Almirante Brown on a one-year loan deal.